Maximum residue levels for benomyl

 Update

-In September 2024, the European Parliament rejected a Commission Regulation that proposed to set maximum residue levels (MRLs) for benomyl at the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods).
-See Maximum residue levels for benomyl, carbendazim, thiophanate-methyl, cyproconazole, and spirodiclofen.
+The European Union (EU) is discussing a new draft proposal to set maximum residue levels (MRLs) for benomyl on all products at the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods).

 Impacted Products